 Best and Worst Clickbait Strategies Explained

 by Dr. William Sen

 The term clickbait does not have a good reputation among SEOs and Paid Search specialists.
 They are more likely to be associated with spam.
-Often, they seem to be origin from developing countries.
-If you want to do serious marketing and create value high-quality traffic, you should not with clickbaits, right?
+Often, they seem to origin from developing countries.
+If you want to do serious marketing and create value high-quality traffic, you should not go with clickbaits, right?